Harry Styles Album Tour Is Bad News For One Direction, But Can He Challenge Ed Sheeran?

 Various members of One Direction have been adamant that the boy band will reform.
 As reported in the Inquisitr recently, Harry’s pal Niall Horan reassured One Direction fans last week when he stated that the band would reform, though he wouldn’t be drawn on when that might happen.

-Niall was speaking to UK tabloid the Sun, when he admitted that any One Direction reunion was not currently on the cards.
+Niall was speaking to UK tabloid The Sun when he admitted that any One Direction reunion was not currently on the cards.
 The Sun suggested that Harry Styles may not be part of any reunion, leaving One Direction as a trio.
-Horan explained that he, and the other One Direction band members would be likely to tour their own albums before any reunion could happen.
+Horan explained that he and the other One Direction band members would be likely to tour their own albums before any reunion could happen.

 When One Direction announced their hiatus, just over 18-months ago, it was to allow Harry Styles, Niall Horan, Liam Payne and Louis Tomlinson to pursue solo projects.
 They have all done so, but Styles has become the first current One Direction member to release a full-length album.
-Liam Payne and Niall Horan are both believed to be close to full length releases, but we must wait a little longer for those.
+Liam Payne and Niall Horan are both believed to be close to full-length releases, but we must wait a little longer for those.
 Given that Styles has been busy filming for Christopher Nolan’s remake of the war movie Dunkirk, one would have expected him to be the last of the One Direction boys to release an album, but yesterday Harry beat his mates to the punch.

 Not only did Harry drop his new album yesterday, he has announced a world tour that will kick off in the U.S. this fall.